lucchesi-sec/powershell-automation/docfx_project/api/PSAdminCore/Send-AdminNotification.md

 Sends administrative notifications via email or other configured channels.

 ## Description
-This function provides a centralized notification service for enterprise automation scripts, enabling real-time alerts for critical events.
+This function provides a centralized notification service for automation scripts, enabling real-time alerts for critical events.
 It is designed to integrate with a corporate SMTP server for sending emails, with configuration managed in a 'config/email.json' file.

 For security, it can retrieve SMTP credentials from a secure store via Get-AdminCredential, ensuring that passwords are not hard-coded.
 If email is not configured, it provides a fallback by writing notifications to a local log file, ensuring no event is lost.